-Decision-making

-Adapting to new situations

-Working independently

-Team work

 Production of new ideas

-Search for, analysis and synthesis of data and information, with the use of the necessary technology

-Working in an international environment
+Search for, analysis and synthesis of data and information, with the use of the necessary technology Working in an international environment

-Project planning and management

-Respect for the natural environment

 - Scales and drawing instruments.

 - The history of Landscape Architecture.

 - Natural and artificial landscape.

 - Basic principles for the synthesis of a landscape project.

 - The plants as functional and aesthetic design elements.

 - Criteria for the selection of plant material.

 - Technical standards and regulations.

 - Irrigation of small and large land spaces.

 - Landscape planning process.

 - Compilation of a full project.

 - Restructuring and regeneration of free and planted spaces.

 - Roof gardens.

 - Vertical planting.